defano/wyldcard/README.md

 ### Buttons

 Buttons come in a variety of _styles_ which affect their look-and-feel.
-HyperTalk Java supports the following button styles:
+WyldCard supports the following button styles:

 Style                                      | Name          | Notes
 -------------------------------------------|---------------|----------------------